sodadata/docs/soda-cl/failed-rows-checks.md

 The example below uses <a href="https://www.essentialsql.com/introduction-common-table-expressions-ctes/" target="_blank">common table expression (CTE)</a> to define the `fail condition` that any rows in the `dim_customer` dataset must meet in order to qualify as failed rows, during a scan, get sent to Soda Cloud.

-In this rather silly example, Soda Core sends any rows which contain the value 2 in the `total_children` column and which contain a value greater than or equal to 3 in the `number_cars_owned` column to Soda Cloud as failed row samples.
+In this rather silly example, Soda Library sends any rows which contain the value 2 in the `total_children` column and which contain a value greater than or equal to 3 in the `number_cars_owned` column to Soda Cloud as failed row samples.
 The check also uses the `name` configuration key to customize a name for the check so that it displays in a more readable form in Soda Cloud; see image below.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: